Shopify/ruby-style-guide/README.md

 * Avoid magic numbers.
 Use a constant and give it a useful name.

-* Avoid nomenclature that has (or could be interpretted to have) discriminatory origins.
+* Avoid nomenclature that has (or could be interpreted to have) discriminatory origins.

 ## Comments